D'erlanger: Formation to disbandment: 1983–1990

 Hibiya Open-Air Concert Hall, where D'erlanger performed what became their penultimate concerts in 1990.

-After their first show with Kyo on July 22, they went on their Sadistical Punk Tour.
-While touring in 1989, they released their first album La Vie En Rose, with Danger Crue Records on February 10.
+In January 1989, D'erlanger freely distributed 3,000 copies of the single "La Vie En Rose".
+The band released their first album, La Vie En Rose, through Danger Crue Records on February 10.
 All copies were sold out just by pre-orders, so they released another press eleven days later.
 The album's sound was a drastic departure from their previous material, being punk and alternative rock instead of the speed and power metal they originally had.
-The band then went on the short Incarnation of Eroticism Tour.
+June and July saw another tour under the Sadistical Punk title.
+The band's first home video, An Aphrodisiac, was released on October 15, with all 10,000 copies sold-out by pre-order.
+D'erlanger then began the short Incarnation of Eroticism Tour, which concluded on October 28 with a concert at Hibiya Open-Air Concert Hall.

-The year 1990 started off with the band signing to the major label Ariola, at the time a sub label of BMG.
-During their Ai to Shi to Koh-Kotsu Tour at the beginning of 1990, they released their first major single, "Darlin'" on January 25.
-On March 7, they released their second album Basilisk.
-They released the single "Lullaby -1990-" before starting the Moon and the Memories Tour on September 10.
-The tour ended on October 31, at Koseinenkin Kaikan in Osaka.
+The band started 1990 off by signing to major label Ariola, at the time a sub label of BMG Victor.
+Their first major label release was the single "Darlin'" on January 25.
+It was followed by the Incarnation of Eroticism live concert video on February 7, and their second studio album Basilisk on March 7.
+March also saw the three-date Ai to Shi to Koh-Kotsu Tour (愛と死と恍惚 TOUR), which saw another leg in May.
+The single "Lullaby -1990-" was released on September 5, before D'erlanger started the Moon and the Memories Tour on September 10.
+The Kindan no Tobira ~Abstinence's Door~ home video was released on October 3, before a second leg of the tour began the following day and ended at Kōsei Nenkin Kaikan in Osaka on October 31.

 On December 24, 1990, D'erlanger shocked their fans by suddenly announcing that they had disbanded.
 A home video and two separate live albums entitled Moon and the Memories... the Eternities Last Live 1 and 2 were released on March 6, 1991.
 All of which were recorded from their penultimate concerts on October 27 and 28, 1990 at Hibiya Open-Air Concert Hall in Tokyo.
 On April 21, 1995, both their studio albums were remastered and re-released.
 In 2020, Danger Crue Records founder Masahiro Oishi said that D'erlanger broke up due to poor management.